7 Days Private Beijing Tibet Tour

 Day 2 Beijing

-Visit Tiananmen Square, Forbidden City and Temple of Heaven; take a rickshaw tour through Hutong alleys and stop for a family visit.
+Visit Tiananmen Square, Forbidden City, and Temple of Heaven; take a rickshaw tour through Hutong alleys and visit a local family.
 (B)

-In the afternoon, extend your historical tour to the Temple of Heaven, the enigmatic sacrificial complex where the Ming and Qing emperors asked Heaven to bless his people.
-The Hall of Prayer for Good Harvests would be the most majestic building here, and you will revel in its magnificent circular body with layered distinctive blue glazed roofs, which symbolize heaven.
-Following is a rickshaw ride in Hutongs, old alleys with courtyard houses on either side.
-To let you interact with local life, we have also prepared for you a family visit right in one of those traditional houses.
+In the afternoon, extend your historical tour to the Temple of Heaven, the enigmatic sacrificial complex where the ancient emperors prayed to Heaven to bless their people.
+Marvel at the most majestic Hall of Prayer for Good Harvests here, which features a circular body with 3-layered, distinctive blue glazed roofs, symbolizing heaven.

 Meals: Western buffet breakfast